 There are a number of new hotels popping up along the peninsula including Mon Komo and the Sebel.

-Other things to do in Redcliffe
+Other things to do in Redcliffe and Surrounds

 The Redcliffe Jetty Markets on Sundays are a regular fixture along the foreshore starting at 8am and finishing at 2pm.
 They are a dog-friendly market offering everything from handmade wares to fresh fruit and vegetables.